kennylugo/Jarambe-TheStickerPack/README.md

 # HonorHarambe

-## Harambe Board Brought to you by:
+## Harambe Keyboard Brought to you by:
 ### Eric Wong
 ### Alex Dejeu
 ### Kenny Batista